iuliaferoli/github-pages/index.md

 However, as someone getting reacquainted/jumping deeper into the dev realm after mostly shallow toe-dipping I found some of the guides a bit overwhelming.
 So this will be a very simple, stripped-down, essentials-only example of a basic Flask app.

-## So what's our Minimally Viable "Website with Search"?
+### So what's our minimally viable "Website with search"?
 We have a Search Engine we've built for our custom domain.
 (You can think of a retail online store, blogging website, cooking recipe inventory, news website, etc - what I'm using is the Harry Potter books, the content is mostly irrelevant.)

 On the Elastic Side, you can see how I built my Semantic [Search App here](https://github.com/iuliaferoli/harry-potter-search?tab=readme-ov-file#harry-potter-movie-dialoogue-index--intro-to-elasticsearch-python-client).